ras9841/ContactLensProject/README.md

 ###<a name="2.1"></a>2.1 Gauss-Seidel method
 We the Gauss-Seidel method (GSM) is our general technique for solving the cylindrical eye problem.
 In this section, we will provide a brief introduction to the method.

 GSM is used to solve linear systems of equations in the form `Ax=b` one equation at a time.
 During each iteration, the new values are calculated from the old values.
-An initial guess is initialized to serve as the "old" values for the first run through.
+An initial gues serves as the "old" values for the first run through.
 This process continues continues until a predefined convergence condition is satisfied.
 GSM convergence requires the matrix `A` to be strictly diagonally dominant, or symmetric and positive definite.

 ###<a name="2.2"></a>2.2 Finite-difference method
 We coded up the governing partial differntial equations (PDEs) using the finite-difference method (FDM).
 FDM uses the values of a point and it's neighbors to approximate derivatives at that point.
 Combinations of forward, backward, and central finite difference equations are used to discretize our PDEs and boundary conditions.